Pankaj-yadav-7/ALML_Project/README.md

 A beginner-friendly AI + Machine Learning project that provides personalized workout and diet recommendations based on user inputs like age, weight, height, gender, and fitness goals.

-Built as a first-year B.Tech (CSE in AI & ML) capstone project.
+Built as a first-year B.Tech (CSE in AI & ML) project.

 ---